andrew-j-palmer/tickettracker/README.md

 rails db:migrate

 I actually got an error the first time I tried this saying that such and such table already existed.
 I just re-ran migrate and it was fine.
-If for some reason it can't create the table at all, go back into MySQL and type
+If for some reason it can't create the database at all, go back into MySQL and type

-create table app_development;
+create database app_development;

 then quit again, and try the migrate.
 As long as the db account the app uses is set up I don't think you'll have much trouble from here on out.